|

 approach right now that I have come up with to date.
 Q: I would like

 to join this free Kane Trading forum that I heard about.
-What do I do to get in
+What do I

 there?